PiotrKruk99/packsbyname-python/README.md

 # packsbyname-python
 My try to resolve ArchLinux and other archbased distributions problem to easly search for packages only by it's name.
 Just get 'pbname.py' and check if you have Python installed.
 Then lauch script with 'python3' prefix or change script to executable and launch it directly.
+Type 'pbname.py -h' for more info.